 Movies:

-1. An animated movie named ‘Dashavatar‘ has been made on the concept of Dashavatara in 2008.
+1. An animated movie named ‘Dashavatar‘ was made on the concept of Dashavatara in 2008.

 2. Dasavatharam (2008) was another movie in which Kamal Haasan played 10 roles, but it was not based on the concept of Dashavatara.